Reader Question – Why don’t you just buy dividend ETFs?

 Horizons Dividend ETF (HAL)

-The high transparency of dividend ETFs certainly trumps the “black box” approach to many other investment products.
+The high transparency of dividend ETFs certainly trumps the “black box” approach to many other investment products such as some mutual funds.

-Secondly, I like dividend ETFs because of their moderate management fees.
-The fact is, dividend ETFs are cheaper than most if not all, actively managed dividend mutual funds, at least the ones I can find.
+Secondly, I like dividend ETFs because of their modest money management fees.
+The fact is, dividend ETFs are cheaper than many actively managed dividend mutual funds.
 Many mutual funds buy and sell stocks frequently in an attempt to beat the market.
 Buying and selling frequently incurs costs, and those portfolio costs are passed on to you.
 Instead of all this trading, investors can simply focus on buying and holding an ETF to follow a dividend index or a benchmark index like the S&P/TSX Composite Total Return Index.
 Many dividend ETFs have management fees in the neighbourhood of 0.60%.
 Compare that to TD Dividend Growth Fund (at just over 2% as of December 2011) and RBC Canadian Dividend Fund (at about 1.8% management expense ratio (MER)), and you’re saving a bunch of money in management fees.
 Good on you to do so.

 Thirdly, dividend ETFs are low effort.
 If you’re going to invest in individual stocks, you need to spend some time understanding these companies.
 I read annual reports and follow metrics like yield, payout ratio, earnings per share, cash flow and company debt to name a few.
 Buying stocks means another investor is selling this company so you need to make time to understand what you are buying and when.
 Dividend ETFs don’t have this complexity.